incoder1/IO/README.md

 ## SUPPORTED OPERATING SYSTEMS AND COMPILERS

-Generally library should work with Micosoft Windows Vista + and any POSIX compliant (Unix like GNU/Linux FreeBSD or Mac OS X) operating system with any C++ 11 compatible (or partial compatible) compiler.
+Generally library should work with Microsoft Windows Vista + and any POSIX compliant (Unix like GNU/Linux FreeBSD or Mac OS X) operating system with any C++ 11 compatible (or partial compatible) compiler.
 C++ standard library must provide:

 	* <functional>